Bringing Kubernetes app security insights to developers

 In the Build phase, code and image analysis is critical for removing known vulnerabilities before applications are deployed.
 In the Ship phase, ensuring appropriate access controls and restricting deployment of images is critical to make sure vulnerabilities are not intentionally or accidentally introduced later in the pipeline.
 In the Run phase, there is a preparation phase for properly locking down hosts and orchestration tools.
 And while in production, real-time monitoring of the container environment is critical to catch exploits that are likely to occur.

 In this platform environment, JFrog Artifactory and Xray provide the needed security, tools and features for the Build, Ship, and Pre-Deployment phases.
 NeuVector completes the pipeline by providing the Run phase security that protects against network and host-based exploits with a layer 7 container firewall combined with container inspections and host security.

 As customers take more and more advantage of the scaling and operational advantages of Kubernetes, JFrog and NeuVector continue to focus on bringing new kinds of insights to help mitigate the security risks posed by attacks on these emerging technologies.

-On August 15, NeuVector & JFrog will present a live webinar that demonstrates the features of NeuVector 2.0 and how the integration with JFrog Xray completes the DevSecOps circle.
-The video recording of the webinar will be made available for viewing shortly after the presentation.
+On August 15, 2018, NeuVector & JFrog presented a live webinar that demonstrates the features of NeuVector 2.0 and how the integration with JFrog Xray completes the DevSecOps circle.